 DOUGLASS, ASTYANAX M.

 DOUGLASS, ASTYANAX M. (1838–1908).
-Astyanax M. Douglass, physician, Confederate officer, and state representative, was born in Sumner County, Tennessee, the son of James S. and Caroline (Mills) Douglass.
+Astyanax M. Douglass, physician, Confederate officer, and state representative, was born in Sumner County, Tennessee, on September 10, 1838, to James S. and Caroline (Mills) Douglass.
 Douglass was raised in Tennessee and attended several area schools, including Columbian Academy.
 He went on to study medicine at a college in Nashville and received a medical degree in 1861.
 Astyanax Douglass relocated to Rankin County, Mississippi, where he practiced medicine briefly before electing to volunteer for service in the Confederate Army during the Civil War.
 He enlisted in Company I of the Sixth Mississippi Infantry Regiment.
 Following the April 1862 battle of Shiloh Douglass received promotion to second lieutenant.
 During the summer of 1862 at the siege of Corinth he was wounded so severely that he was sent to Bowling Green, Kentucky, to convalesce.
 Here Douglass served for a time as an assistant surgeon before rejoining the Sixth Mississippi during its 1863 and 1864 Tennessee campaigns.
 He was wounded again at Franklin, Tennessee, before being taken prisoner at the conclusion of the war.

 Ellis Bailey, A History of Hill County, Texas, 1838–1965 (Waco: Texian Press, 1966).
 Members of the Legislature of the State of Texas from 1846 to 1939 (Austin: Texas Legislature, 1939).
 A Memorial and Biographical History of Johnson and Hill Counties, (Chicago: Lewis, 1892).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Aragorn Storm Miller, "DOUGLASS, ASTYANAX M.," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/fdo67.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Aragorn Storm Miller, "DOUGLASS, ASTYANAX M.," accessed May 31, 2020, http://www.tshaonline.org/handbook/online/articles/fdo67.